fredguevs/NewTrak/README.md

-# Similar.ly
+# NewTrak

-**Similar.ly** is a music discovery app that finds similar songs on Spotify and creates playlists for users, with an emphasis on discovering new music.
+**NewTrak** is a music discovery app that finds similar songs on Spotify and creates playlists for users, with an emphasis on discovering new music.

 ## Prerequisites